Communication situations are any kind of situation in which communication takes place.

 Evaluation feedback may involve:

-A sales manager writes an evaluation feedback review in a Google doc, detailing praise and improvement tips for an enterprise sales specialist, in terms of her innovation and creativity, collaboration and teamwork, customer service, problem-solving, and communication skills in general.
+Example: A sales manager writes an evaluation feedback review, detailing praise and improvement tips for an enterprise sales specialist, in terms of her innovation and creativity, collaboration and teamwork, customer service, problem-solving, and communication skills in general.

-He sends her the link to the Google doc via a direct message in a chat app.
+He sends her the link to the document via a direct message on Pumble, a business messaging app

-A link to evaluation feedback — Pumble chat app
+A link to evaluation feedback in Pumble, a team communication app

 Tips for giving better evaluation feedback

-• Don’t use subjective statements and generalizations — The statement “I feel you’re not doing your best.” is a great example of what not to tell when giving feedback.
-Instead of resorting to vague comments, point out the exact problems in performance and how to fix them;
+• Don’t use subjective statements and generalizations.
+The statement “I feel you’re not doing your best” is a great example of what not to say when giving feedback.
+Instead of resorting to vague comments, point out the exact problems in performance and how to fix them.

 Appreciation feedback